andreshyer/neo4j-backup/README.md

 For this tool, the Neo4j graph does not need to be a specific instance.
 This code will work with a Neo4j database that is running in Aura, docker, desktop, command-line, server, etc.
-The only requirements are that the python neo4j-driver needs to be able to connect to the database, that your user has read privileges for downloading data, and write privileges for importing data.
+The only requirements are that the python neo4j-driver needs to be able to connect to the database, that your user has read and show constraints privileges for downloading data, and write privileges for importing data.

 # Packages required